ronaldofarrapo/angular-es6-webpack2/README.md

 # Angular 1.x ES6 e webpack 2

-Working with Angular1.x ES6 e Webpack 2
+Using AngularJS with ES6 and Webpack

 ### Prerequisites